-- Trustee of educational institutions and not for profit organizations
+- Trustee of Mount St. Mary’s University, as well as other educational institutions and not for profit organizations

 - Member of the Commerce Department’s Spectrum Management Advisory Committee (CSMAC)